Welcome to the website of author & composer, Patrick Ussher.

 Stoicism & Western Buddhism

 A comparison of two philosophical ways of life, Stoicism, the ancient Greco-Roman philosophy, and Buddhism as practised in the West.
 Although there is no direct influence of the one on the other, I argue that both philosophies share many similarities and could also learn from each other.
 This book stems from research I did during my MA at the University of Exeter.
+This book has been featured on Shepherd.

 Following the Pink Ribbon Path